apple/swift-openapi-generator/Examples/HelloWorldHummingbirdServer/README.md

 A "hello world" server that uses generated server stubs to handle requests as the Greeting Service.

-The tool uses the [Vapor](https://github.com/vapor/vapor) server framework to handle HTTP requests, wrapped in the [Swift OpenAPI Vapor Transport](https://github.com/swift-server/swift-openapi-vapor).
+The tool uses the [Hummingbird](https://github.com/hummingbird-project/hummingbird) server framework to handle HTTP requests, wrapped in the [Swift OpenAPI Hummingbird Transport](https://github.com/swift-server/swift-openapi-hummingbird).

 The CLI starts the server on `http://localhost:8080` and can be invoked by running any of the `HelloWorld*Client` example clients or on the command line using: